Marius Plateau: Biography

-Marius Plateau served as a sergeant during WWI, receiving a commendation for "exemplary courage" stating:
+Marius Plateau served as a sergeant during World War I, receiving a commendation for "exemplary courage" stating:

-Plateau left the military having sustained long term disability and was left partially deaf.
+Plateau left the military having sustained long-term disability and was left partially deaf.

-Assassination and Burial
+Assassination and burial

-On 22 January 1923 Germaine Berton, a French Anarchist, shot and killed Plateau with a revolver at Action Francaise's headquarters.
-Berton declared at her trial, “I considered Daudet and Maurras responsible for the occupation of the Ruhr" for her reason for the assassination.
+On 22 January 1923 Germaine Berton, a French anarchist, shot and killed Plateau with a revolver at the Action Francaise headquarters.
+Berton declared at her trial, "I considered Daudet and Maurras responsible for the occupation of the Ruhr" for her reason for the assassination.
 Berton had originally planned to assassinate Léon Daudet or Charles Maurras but neither were present at the time of the shooting.
 Plateau's assistant, Ernest Berger, attempted to assist Plateau after he was shot.
 Despite confessing, Berton was acquitted of the assassination on 24 December 1923.
 Action Française denounced the verdict as a "crime of the jury".

 Following Plateau's death, Germaine's lover Armand Gohary was found to have committed suicide and a senior police officer involved in the case, Joseph Dumas, was found dead under suspicious circumstances.
-Action Française claimed the assassination was part of a larger “German-Bolshevist” plot and called for the mobilization of Camelots du roi.
+Action Française claimed the assassination was part of a larger "German–Bolshevist" plot and called for the mobilization of Camelots du Roi.
 This led to the vandalization of the printing press of the L'Œuvre newspaper on the evening of Plateau's death.
 According to the newspaper Le Populaire: "Violence and murder have struck the house [l'Action française] where the call to violence is daily and where political assassination is glorified" (a few days before, one person had died following a riot by the Camelots du Roi).
-In L'Action française, Robert Havard de La Montagne stated that “certain acts of violence are necessary and noble”.
+In Revue d'Action Française, Robert Havard de La Montagne stated that "certain acts of violence are necessary and noble".
 The assassination led to an increased solidarity within Action Française, with Jacques Maritain writing to Charles Maurras: "The idea of the dangers you are running makes even dearer to the hearts of all those who love France and intelligence".

 On the day of Plateau's burial, sculptor and future leader of Camelots du Roi, Maxime Real del Sarte commemorated the Monument to Marius Plateau in the cemetery of Vaugirard.
 During the burial, a crowd of tens of thousands of people rushed the Saint-Pierre-du-Gros-Caillou church; in the crowd were Maurice Barrès and Henry de Montherlant.

 Tributes

-In 1930, members of the Action française founded the Marius Plateau Association, an organization for former members of Action française.
+In 1930, members of Action française founded the Marius Plateau Association, an organization for former members of Action Française.
 Guy Steinbach led to the organization until his death in 2013.